RedEdge967/portfolio-v1/README.md

 ### Link: https://rededge967.github.io

-> ### If you wanna use this template as your website template fork this repo and don't forget to give a star.. 🌟
+> ### If you wanna use this template as your website template fork or clone this repo and don't forget to give a star.. 🌟